Archiving and Preservation Policy

 Digital Preservation of Published Content

-Al-Qamar preserves published content in digital form through its online journal platform and institutional publishing records.
+Al-Qamar preserves published content in digital form through its online journal platform, institutional publishing records, and digital preservation arrangements.
 The journal maintains article-level files, issue records, metadata, and related publication information to support long-term scholarly access.

-The journal aims to ensure that published content remains accessible through stable article pages and issue archives.
+The journal aims to ensure that published content remains accessible through stable article pages, issue archives, institutional records, and preservation systems.

 Online Archive